Writing for TechForAging Guidelines – Help the Elderly

 The use of a logical header (H1, H2, etc.) structure is encouraged to help the reader understand better.

-Your article should include a minimum of four links, with at least two in the bio text for website and social media.
+Your article should include a minimum of four links, with at least two in the bio text for your website and social media.
+Please note that these are displayed as icons are “nofollow” links.

 We may remove any link in the article or bio.
 Any that are found to be not relevant to the subject we will likely remove unless you first let us know why they should be allowed.